 As part of the Bus Contracting Model, the Land Transport Authority (LTA) initiated further purchases of MAN A22 (or MAN NL323F) buses.
 These are the fourth batch of MAN A22 buses to be built for the Singapore market.

-Contract PT337 – Procurement of 250 MAN Buses, which was awarded to Singapore Technologies Kinetics Ltd., consists of both Euro 6 MAN A22 and MAN A95 buses.
+Contract PT337 – Procurement of 250 MAN Buses, which was awarded to ST Engineering Land Systems (previously Singapore Technologies Kinetics Ltd), consists of both MAN A22 and MAN A95 buses to Euro 6 specifications.

 These buses are Euro-VI compliant and are bodied by Gemilang Coachworks with the MAN Lion’s City bodywork.
 Also in compliance with new LTA specifications, buses are equipped with a suite of new features, such as Passenger Information Display Systems (PIDS) and two wheelchair bays.

 Singapore adopted the Euro 6 (or Euro VI) standards for all new diesel vehicles registered in Singapore from 1 January 2018, representing the latest in emission standards.
 As such, new buses which were registered from 2018 had to comply with the more stringent emission standards.